Plea to President not to proclaim Procurement Act

 NEWYou can now listen to Loop News articles!

-Below is Tuesday’s schedule for Jamaican athletes at the World Athletics Championships in Eugene, Oregon.
+Below is Wednesday’s schedule for Jamaican athletes at the World Athletics Championships in Eugene, Oregon.

 The schedule is in Jamaica time.